The individual need for Disability Insurance

 - Inflation protection: Try to find a policy that adjusts benefits for inflation.

 1 Based upon the 1985 Commissioners' Individual Disability Table.

-2 Annual Statistical Report on the Social Security Disability Insurance Program, 2021, November 2021.
-Table 61, Medical decisions at the initial adjudicative level, by year of application and program, all decisions.
+2 Annual Statistical Report on the Social Security Disability Insurance Program, 2021, October 2022.
+Table 61, Medical Decisions at the initial adjudicative level, by year of application and program, all decisions; workers in 2020.

 3 The discussion here concerns federal income tax law only.
 State or local law may vary.